HumanBrainProject/hbp-spatial-backend/README.rst

 Getting transformations to other reference spaces
 -------------------------------------------------

-We can use now the same script to get the parcellation into the MNI Colin 27 reference space (-t "MNI Colin 27"):
+We can use now the same script to get the parcellation into the MNI Colin 27 reference space.
+For this, we will change only the target space (-t "MNI Colin 27") and the output file.

+Below, we visualize the parcellation transformed into the MNI Colin 27 space:

 .. image:: image/julich-brain-l-in-colin27.png
    :width: 50%

-We can also use it to get the parcellation into the infant reference space (-t "Infant Atlas"):
+We can also use it to get the parcellation into the infant reference space.
+Again, we will change only the target space (-t "Infant Atlas") and the output file.

+Below, we visualize the parcellation in the infant reference space:

 .. image:: image/julich-brain-l-in-infant.png
    :width: 50%